Pocahontas Facts

 Date of Occurrence: Jan 1609

 This event took place one year after Smith's captivity and the legendary rescue scene described above.
-Smith with several other settlers was at Werowocomoco village and "wrangling" with Powhatan for food.
-While both continually confessed their "love" for one another, the interaction was with laced with hostility and accusations on both sides.
+Smith was with several other settlers was at Werowocomoco village and "wrangling" with Powhatan for food.
+While both continually confessed their "love" for one another, the interaction was laced with hostility and accusations on both sides.
 After they retired for the night, Pocahontas came and warned Smith that after a time of feasting, the natives planned to kill them:

 For Pocahontas, his dearest jewel and daughter, in that dark night came through the irksome woods and told our captain great cheer [ie. dinner] should be sent us by and by.
 But Powhatan and all the power he could make would after come kill us all if they that brought it could not kill us with our own weapons when we were at supper.
 Therefore if we would live she wished us presently to be gone.
 Such things as she delighted in I would have given her, but with the tears running down her cheeks she said she durst not be seen to have any, for if Powhatan should know it, she were but dead, and so she ran away by herself as she came.